Skip to content

 How can I access my school’s data?

-Survey results are available to view on the Lodeseeker portal, and we will share more information on this (such as logging in and using the dashboard) in due course.
+Survey results will be sent in a report.
+We are also making the data avaialble on a new digital platform and will share more information on this in due course.
 In the meantime, if you have any questions about the data or further analysis, please contact the research team at oxwell@psych.ox.ac.uk.

 FAQs